 - Trying and evaluating the impact of a new teaching-related technology in a class.

-Full time Duke faculty.
-Priority is given to those teaching undergraduates, and priority given to faculty who have previously participated in Learning Innovation’s Active Learning or Team-Based Learning Faculty Fellowship programs.
+Jump Start Grants are available to full-time Duke faculty.
+Priority is given to those teaching undergraduates and to faculty who have previously participated in Learning Innovation’s Active Learning Fellowship or Course Design Institute programs.

 - Planning/consulting/project management from a Learning Innovation consultant, as necessary.